steveng57/steveng57.github.io/_tabs/about.md

 {% include clear-float.html break = 2 %}

+![sticker]{:.left .w-33 }
-![sticker]{:.left .w-33 }I am also a Pisces, which is silly because there is no science behind that stuff at all.
+I am also a Pisces, which is silly because there is no science behind that stuff at all.
 The other thing you should know about me is that I am all about science.
 So if you believe in astrology, then I have some magic pixie dust to sell you, but that's about all you are going to get about me.

 Enjoy the blog!